techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=113
 (4944)
 Select incorrect statement about RMI server.(choose 1)

-a.
-An RMI server is an application that creates one or more remote objects and makes them available to clients.
+A. An RMI server is an application that creates one or more remote objects and makes them available to clients.

-b.
-An RMI server performs two tasks:
+B. An RMI server performs two tasks:

 1. Create an instance of the remote object.
 2. Bind the remote object to a name.

-   c.
-The RMI registry is a program that associates names with RMI services.
+C. The RMI registry is a program that associates names with RMI services.
 A server specifies a name for every remote object it provides.

-   d.
-A client accesses a remote object by specifying only the server name.
+D. A client accesses a remote object by specifying only the server name.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: